Criticism of Myspace: Child safety

-The minimum age to register an account on Myspace is 13, but it was 14 at one time and some still think of it as being 14.
-Profiles with ages set from 13 to 15 years are automatically private.
-Users whose ages are set at 16 or over have the option to set their profile to public viewing.
-Accessing the full profile of, or messaging someone when their account is set to "private" (or if under sixteen) is restricted to a Myspace user's direct friends.
+The minimum age to register an account on Myspace was originally 18 before being lowered to 16, 14, and finally 13 over the course of the platform's history.
+However, sometime around 2023, the minimum age was changed back to 18.

-Myspace will delete fake profiles if the victim verifies his or her identity and points out the profile via e-mail.
+Myspace will delete fake profiles if the victim verifies their identity and points out the profile via e-mail.
 In July 2007, the company found and deleted 29,000 profiles belonging to registered sex offenders.

-Myspace has been the focus of a number of news reports stating that teenagers have found ways around the restrictions set by Myspace.
-Stricter methods for enforcing age admission will be enforced in the future, such as blocking a person from accessing Myspace using a computer's IP address.
-In response, Myspace has given assurances to parents that the website is safe for people of all ages.
-Beginning in late June 2006, Myspace users whose ages are set over 18 could no longer be able to add users whose ages are set from 13 to 15 years as friends unless they already know the user's full name or email address.
-Some third party Internet safety companies such as Social Shield have launched online communities for parents concerned about their child's safety on Myspace.
+Beginning in late June 2006, Myspace users whose ages were set over 18 could no longer be able to add users whose ages were set from 13 to 15 years as friends unless they'd already known the user's full name or email address.
+Some third-party Internet safety companies such as Social Shield launched online communities for parents concerned about their child's safety on Myspace.

 In June 2006, sixteen-year-old American Katherine Lester flew to the Middle East, to Tel Aviv, Israel, after having tricked her parents into getting her a passport in order to be with a twenty-year-old man she met through Myspace.
-U.S. officials in Jordan persuaded the teen to turn around and go home.
+U.S. officials in Jordan persuaded her to turn around and go home.

 In October 2006, thirteen-year-old Megan Meier committed suicide after being the victim of cyber-bullying instigated by the mother of a friend who had posed as a sixteen-year-old named "Josh Evans".